geoffreycrofte/juiz-lang-attributes/readme.md

 * **Donate link:** https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=P39NJPCWVXGDY&lc=FR&item_name=Juiz%20Lang%20Attributes2d%20WP%20Plugin&item_number=%23wp%2djla&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
 * **Tags:** lang, hreflang, alternate, attribute, SEO, accessibility, translation
 * **Requires at least:** WordPress 4.5
-* **Tested up to:** WordPress 6.0.2
+* **Tested up to:** WordPress 6.7.1
-* **Stable tag:** 1.3.0
+* **Stable tag:** 1.3.1

 Add a custom HREFLANG meta box on your post to manually edit the link between your post and a translation (which could be outside your domain).
 Also add the `lang` and `hreflang` attributes to the TinyMCE editor.

 ## Description

-To improve your SEO and the accessibility of your content, you are supposed to announce translations of your pages to Google to avoid duplicate content.
+To improve your SEO and the accessibility of your content, you must declare changes of language within your content.
+You must also declare translations of your pages to Google to avoid duplicate content.

-The Editor button to add `lang` and `hreflang` attributes on your content are here to improve accessibility when screen readers are passing on words from different languages than your main language.
+TinyMCE: For the people still in this old editor, buttons are available to add `lang` and `hreflang` attributes on your content, therefore to improve accessibility when screen readers are reading words from different languages than your main page language.

+Gutenberg: For Gutenberg users, WordPress already provide the "Language" menu.
+When selecting a text you can add a specific language.
+This plugin will enhance this behaviour with its own command, and by remembering the last language code you used.
+This plugin also comes with a hreflang option that you can put on links to tell users "this link lead to a French website" for example.

 ## Example of cases you need this plugin: